iamcrjones/CameronJones_T1A2/README.md

 [Link to my deployed portfolio site](https://crjones.netlify.app/)

 ## Purpose
 The purpose of this website is to act as a portfolio to show off my skills and the work I have done to potential employers.
-This website contains methods of contact, some information about me and also demonstrates my web development skills I have learned so far.
+This website demonstrates the web development skills I have learned so far.

 ## Features and Functionality

-This is the first website that I have made while keeping responsiveness and accessibility in mind throughout the project, making sure it passes audit tests so that it is easily accessible which has helped me improve my site to be stable and loads quickly.
+This is the first website that I have made that keeps the viewer at the forefront, making sure audit tests pass, to ensure accessibility.
+This has also helped improve load times and site reliability.

 Features of this site include:

 * High contrast and careful colour selection for accessibility for people with colour blindness
-* Cards with previews of blog posts so user can clearly see how it is divided
+* Cards with previews of blog posts in a clean layout
-* Fully responsive design while also being stable and fast to load
+* Fully responsive design
+* Site reliability
+* Fast load times
+* Resume button for easy download for potential employers
+* Multi-page site with intuitive navigation
+* Contact links including an email form for direct communication

 ## Components

-Many components were designed so that interaction with my portfolio is easy and engaging to use:
+I designed this portfolio to be simple and engaging.
+The components are listed below:

-* Nav bar allows users to navigate the website and navigate
+* Nav bar - Allows users to navigate through the pages of the website
-* Footer with social icons which are used as a means of contact with others
+* Footer - Contains social media clickable icons
-* Cards with previews of blog posts that link to the full article
+* Cards -  Previews of blog posts that link to the full article
-* Main to contain content styling and keep separate from body content
+* Main semantic tag - Contains content styling to keep separate from body content

 ## Sitemap